BlackByrd

 BlackByrd is a South Africa pop trio from Cape Town.
 Formed in 2012, the group currently consists of Tarryn Lamb, Axene Chaberski and Tamsyn Maker.
 BlackByrd’s sound is firmly rooted in pop-country with ballads about love and heartbreak.
 The band formed after Tarryn Lamb posted an advert on Gumtree in 2012, looking for other musicians to start an all-girl group.
 Within a couple of months, they were signed by EMI and released their debut album, Strong.
+Blackbyrd disbanded prior to member, Tamsyn, dying in 2022.

+On 14 May 2024, Tarryn posted on instagram that Blackbyrd will have 2 new member with Tarryn as the third.
+On 16 May it was revealed that the first member to be introduced will be Tasha and on 20 May, Tasche Burger was revealed to be the final member.
+On 30 May, Blackbyrd released their first single with the new lineup, called Didn't I.

 BlackByrd have released two studio albums and have performed as opening acts for international artist, such as Mike + The Mechanics, Patrizio Buanne and Jamiroquai.
 They have won two South African Music Awards for their albums, including Best Duo or Group Award.